-This mitigation measure shall be incorporated as notes on the project's grading and/or Improvement Plans and shall be implemented prior to any grading or ground/vegetation-disturbing activities.
+This mitigation measure shall be incorporated as notes on the project's Improvement Plans and shall be implemented prior to any grading or ground/vegetation-disturbing activities.

 The applicant is agreeable to the above mitigation measure; implementation of the above measure will reduce impacts to Swainson's hawk foraging habitat to a less than significant level.